w3resource

 Click me to see the solution.

-10. Write a JavaScript function that takes a string which has lower and upper case letters as a parameter and converts upper case letters to lower case, and lower case letters to upper case.
-Go to the editor
+10. Write a JavaScript function that takes a string with both lowercase and upper case letters as a parameter.
+It converts upper case letters to lower case, and lower case letters to upper case.

 Test Data :